CurtisSchneider1/mtgPriceAnalysis/README.md

     * wranglingPokemon.ipynb
     * sql.ipynb
     * visualization.ipynb
-4. Then run the following notebooks to use the following functions:
+4. Then run the following notebooks to use the following functions as needed:
     * functionBestValue.ipynb
     * functionCarValue.ipynb

-### Features
+## Features
 This project makes it easy to:
 * See which cards, sets, types, rarities, and release years hold the most consumer value.
 * Determine how to get the best value when purchasing singles.
 * Visualize secondary market card value compared to Pokemon.
-* Run SQLite queries to uncover additional insights.
+* Run SQLite3 queries to uncover additional insights as desired.

 ## To Note
 * "Market Price" is determined by sold value and not by listed/offer value.
 * Whenever multiple price providers are tied to a single card, the average of those market prices per card will be used.
-* Card condition or card grade are not considered specifically, just market price.
+* Card condition or card grade are not considered specifically, just overall market price.
 * Foils and non-foils, even if sharing a UUID, are considered and priced separately.

-### Data Sources
+## Data Sources
 Magic: The Gathering
 - cardsMagic CSV file
     * main data source